 Prepared with just a few ingredients, this vinaigrette is my go-to dressing when I quickly want to whip up an interesting salad.

-Acid – Balsamic Vinegar makes a great option to make Vinaigrettes and that is why I have used it in this recipe.
+Acid – Balsamic vinegar makes a great option to make vinaigrettes and that is why I have used it in this recipe.
 This one ingredient is the core of this recipe.

-Aged balsamic Vinegar is sweeter, milder, and richer.
+Aged balsamic vinegar is sweeter, milder, and richer.
 If the vinegar is acidic and bitter, it will spoil the whole experience.
 So make sure to go for the best.

 Honey – I have used honey, but you can also add brown sugar to add a slight sweetness to the dressing.
 Quality balsamic vinegar also has sweet notes so please go low on the additional sweetener.

-Seasoning – I have kept the seasoning basic to salt, pepper, and herbs.
+Seasoning – I have kept the seasoning basic to salt, pepper, and dried herbs.
 Go ahead and try adding garlic, dijon mustard, etc.

 Play with the seasonings for a new flavor profile each time you make this recipe.

-Pro Tips by Neha
+Pro Tips By Neha

-Shake the jar well after every use.
+Shake the jar well before every use.